BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 Pros: reduce IO if only access some of attributes, improve CPU cache performance and compression.
 Cons: need to reconstruct tuple and has higher cost when update or delete tuple.
 # Chapter 14 Indexing
+In this chapter, we are going to talk about how to increase accessing speed to DB with indexing.
+And the effect on select/update/insert/delete.
+## Basic Concepts
+The problem is how to locate tuples/records quickly.
+And **indexing** mechanisms speed up access to desired data, e.g. if we let dept_name be index, it might just equal to the **physical address of record** in DB file instructor.
+### Search Key
+**Definition** of search key: an attribute or set of attributes used to look up records.
+The file might be logically sequential, but physically non-contiguous to be compatible with search key.
+### Index File
+We can also use a **index file** to do this.
+**Definition** of index file: a file consists of records (index entries) of the form, search key and pointer to real data.
+And **indexing** is just: mapping from search key to storage locations of the records in disk.
+This introduces other methods like hash indices.
+Instead of building a index file that takes extra space cost, we can use a smart hash function that hashes search key to storage locations.
+#### Dense and Sparse Index
+Dense means we have index record for every search key in the table file, and each value of search key corresponds to an index entry in the index file.
+Sparse means index files contains index entries for **only some** search key values.
+#### Multi-level Index
+If the index file is very large (the table is even larger!
+So we need index!), we can create multi-level index, so that each time we only put part of the index file into memory, then check the inner index file to locate the record.
+If the outer index file is still too big to put in, we can create more levels.
+## B+Tree Index
+**Definition**: B tree is self-balancing tree structure that allows sequential accesses, insertions, deletions in **logarithmic time**.
+B+ tree derives from B tree, its indices are an alternative to the design of indexed-sequential file, it uses multi-level index with advantages of automatically reorganizing itself for insertions and deletions.
+The indices are stored at the leaf node, the value in intermediate nodes are used for structure maintenance.
+### Properties
+B+ tree is a rooted tree, with the parameter degree factor n (at most n brach)